jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is Already Here

 While the antagonists are fighting it, the Internet Age and its era of mass-collaboration is already here and growing.
-It won't replace any and all businesses and jobs.
-But it will check and balance them to the benefit of Main Street.

 I included some examples of collaboration projects below.
 You can contribute to any of them.
 Not only should you take a minute to try, you should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work will others to advance humanity with nothing but a laptop, the internet, and you.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
-It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills, whose skills are unneeded in the era of mass-collaboration.
+It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills, whose meetings, delays, and arrogance are unneeded in the era of mass-collaboration.
 That's why the fear the Internet Age so much.

 Galaxy Zoo: https://www.zooniverse.org : Help astronomers classify stars and galaxies.
 You might even be the first to discover something new.